oracle/node-oracledb/INSTALL.md

   `python --version` to find the version you have.

-  If another version of Python occurs first in your binary path then, when you install node-oracledb, use the `--python` option to indicate the correct version.
+  If another version of Python occurs first in your binary path then, when you install node-oracledb, then run `npm config set python /wherever/python-2.7/bin/python` or use the `--python` option to indicate the correct version.
 For example: `npm install --python=/wherever/python-2.7/bin/python oracledb`.